 the tab firmly into the buckle unit nearest to the wearer, until a positive click is heard.
 Ensure that the harness is safely locked (see fig. A).
-To release the buckle press the red button on the centre unit downward, and make sure freedom in the car.
-Free movement may be restricted the belt retracts into the rear, (see fig. B)
+To release the buckle press the red button on the centre unit downward, and make sure the belt retracts into the rear. (see fig. B)